-Two grading systems are used at HGSE: letter grade, and satisfactory ("SAT")/no credit ("NCR").
+Two grading systems are used at HGSE: letter grade and satisfactory ("SAT")/no credit ("NCR").
 Letter grades are A, A-, B+, etc., down to D-; F is failing.

-- For Ed.D./Ph.D. students: If a grade below B+ is received, the grades in other courses must be such that the overall average is equal to or better than B+.
-In order to receive a satisfactory ("SAT") grade, students are required to produce work of B- or better quality; otherwise they will be graded "NCR" and receive no credit. - For Ed.L.D. students: If a grade below B+ is received, the grades in other courses must be such that the overall average is equal to or better than B+ with work of A caliber in a portion of their courses.
-In order to receive a satisfactory ("SAT") grade, students are required to produce work of B- or better quality; otherwise they will be graded "NCR" and receive no credit. - For Ed.M. and CAS students: If a grade below B- is received, the grades in other courses must be such that the overall average is equal to or better than B-.
+- For Ed.D.,Ph.D. and Ed.L.D. students: If a grade below B+ is received, the grades in other courses must be such that the overall average is equal to or better than B+ for a student to be eligible to graduate.
+In order to receive a satisfactory ("SAT") grade, students are required to produce work of B- or better quality; otherwise they will be graded "NCR" and receive no credit. - For Ed.M. and C.A.S. students: If a grade below B- is received, the grades in other courses must be such that the overall average is equal to or better than B- for a student to be eligible to graduate.
 In order to receive a satisfactory ("SAT") grade, students are required to produce work of B- or better quality; otherwise they will be graded "NCR" and receive no credit.